- London 020 7067 1500

-Paul Keleher QC appears in Chambers & Partners in the ‘Leaders at the Bar’ section.
+Paul Keleher KC is noted in Chambers UK within the "Leaders at the Bar" section.
 He has appeared as leading counsel in recent years in many high profile and complex cases.

 Whatever the nature of the offence charged or the circumstances of his client, Paul Keleher is greatly respected for his commitment to the case, sympathetic manner and client-handling skills.
 He never forgets the paramount importance of each case to each individual client.
 This level of concern for the client translates into a fearless and determined attitude towards the prosecution at every stage of the proceedings, from pre-charge to the ultimate outcome of the case.
 His approach to the case is never less than total commitment, offering all necessary support to the client.
 He is particularly respected for his meticulous approach to the evidence, his incisive cross examination and is acknowledged as having considerable knowledge in various areas of expert evidence including digital and computer evidence and forensic science.

 He is recognised as not only an outstanding trial advocate but also for his interest in the practice and development of the law.
 From being awarded a First in Company Law, specialising in insider dealing whilst still an undergraduate to writing and lecturing on various aspects of criminal law, Paul Keleher has maintained an interest in the development of the criminal law.

 He is much in demand as a lecturer on a variety of subjects that have seen extensive reforms in recent years, including disclosure under the CPIA, the effect of the bad character provisions of the CJA, the current law on hearsay and the right of silence.

 He has been involved in consultation with the government over many areas of law reform, as well as submitting responses to the Law Commission.